Herald podcast: Why we can't risk normalising climate change

 Climate change is a funny thing to try to perceive.
 It's happening, as we can see in data showing warming land and sea temperatures, acidifying oceans and vanishing glaciers and sea ice.

-But because few of us might not think we're seeing it unfold before our eyes each day, it can be a tough thing to put into context.
+But because we might not think it's unfolding before our eyes each day, it can be a tough thing to put into context.
 Dunedin Mayor Dave Cull once likened it to a catastrophic earthquake, but in slow motion.

 Nonetheless, we're living in a global emergency.
 Stopping global temperature rise from crossing 1.5C – as it's tracking to at some point between 2030 and 2052 – could spare up to 10 million people, not to mention tens of thousands of species, some of the worst impacts that a 2C rise would.